 The main event was conchinillo, or roasted suckling pig with potatoes and lovely crispy crackling, and we finished off with a Creme Catalana creme brulee and crepe with chocolate sauce and almonds.

 The food was all very tasty, if more on the traditional and ‘old-school’ end of the tapas range rather than particularly innovative or memorable – think comfort food rather than anything with the ‘wow’ factor.

 However it is a great introduction for nervous tapas newbies with a couple of great value ‘Introduction to Tapas’ set menus at £17.35 and £21.95, while our dishes ranged from around £6-10 for the starters and quite a hefty £19.95 for the pork.

 As for wine, the Spanish pinot noir recommended by Paolo was delicious and Jose even threw in a couple of shots of hazelnut liqueur to round off what had been a very pleasant evening.

-El Pirata of Mayfair, 5-6 Down Street, Mayfair, London (nearest tubes Hyde Park Corner and Green Park)
+El Pirata of Mayfair, 5-6 Down Street, Mayfair, London.
+The nearest tube stations to El Pirata are Hyde Park Corner and Green Park.